s3team/Abacus/docs/examples.md

 optimization.
 Because most software also uses the release build.

 ### Run Abacus
-First, we collect the executation trace.
+First, we collect the execution trace.
 ```bash
 pin -t Pintools/obj-ia32/MyPinToolLinux.so -- ./examples/a.out
 ```